ejararv/nbcclient/README.md

 ## General info
-Simple React app with currencies
+Simple React app with currencies.
+Animated cards, Add to favorites(localStorage)

 ## Technologies Used: